Stock futures mostly higher on prospect of interest rates staying low

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In other trading Friday, benchmark U.S. crude oil lost 11 cents to $42.92 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Friday, benchmark U.S. crude oil lost 7 cents to $42.97 per barrel in electronic trading on the New York Mercantile Exchange.
 It fell 35 cents to settle at $43.04 per barrel on Thursday.
-Brent crude, the international standard, picked up 4 cents to $45.64 per barrel.
+Brent crude, the international standard, fell 13 cents to $44.96 per barrel.

 The Associated Press contributed to this article.